rstudio/keras3/docs/dev/reference/layer_multi_head_attention.md

 - use_gate:

-  Whether to add the gated attention branch used by recent attention models.
+  Logical, whether to apply a gated attention mechanism.
+When `TRUE`, an additional gating branch is added based on [Gated Attention for Large Language Models](https://arxiv.org/abs/2505.06708).
+It applies a sigmoid-activated linear projection to the query, which then gates the attention output.
+This helps improve training stability and eliminates "attention sinks".

 - seed: